Luis Salazar (footballer)

-Luis Ángel Salazar Cuesta (born 10 August 1994) is a Colombian professional footballer who plays as a center-back for V.League 2 team Quy Nhơn Bình Định.
+Luis Ángel Salazar Cuesta (born 10 August 1994) is a Colombian professional footballer who plays as a center-back for Campeonato Paranaense Second Division team Paraná.

 Club career

 Salazar began his professional career at Expreso Rojo, where he stayed for one season, before moving to Brazil, where he played during several years.

 In April 2024, Salazar scored the only goal of the 2024 Campeonato Potiguar final, helping América RN win the title.

 In August 2024, Salazar moved to Vietnam, signing for V.League 1 side Quy Nhơn Bình Định.